 OLLI was founded in 1993 as Furman University Learning in Retirement (FULIR) by Sarah Fletcher, who retired in the Summer of 2008.
 Dr. Fletcher led FULIR through 15 years of remarkable and steady growth.
 The first term began with seven classes and 62 members.
-We now offer around 95 courses, 30 bonus trips, and events during each of three terms and enrollment has grown every year with the 2014-15 enrollment at 1770 members.
+We now offer approximately 120 courses, 40 bonus trips, and events during each of three terms and enrollment has grown every year with the 2017-2018 enrollment at more than 2300 members.

 FULIR was renamed the Osher Lifelong Learning Institute at Furman (OLLI @ Furman) in 2008 in response to a grant from the Bernard Osher Foundation, a San Francisco-based philanthropic organization.
 The initial grant of $100,000 was made in February 2008, and was the first in a series of grants that ultimately provided more than $2.2 million to endow the Furman program.
 The Osher Foundation supports 120 Osher Lifelong Learning Institutes on university and college campuses across the country including four in South Carolina: Furman, Clemson, USC-Beaufort and Coastal Carolina.